alixanderthegreat/plain-text-bash-journal/README.md

 # plain-text-bash-journal

 Highly hackable, and extremely fast, the basic premise for `journal` is a privacy preserving, future-proofed and searchable journal entirely powered by BASH.
-So, it just works and it will practically always will.
+So, it just works and it practically always will.

 # Install
 ```